Larry Mendte

 Lawrence David Mendte (born January 16, 1957) is the host of Mendte in the Morning on WOR radio in New York City, after spending a year at the station as news director and anchor.
 Mendte is a longtime American TV news anchor, commentator and host.

 Until 2022, Mendte hosted three TV shows, Jersey Matters, The Delaware Way, and Another Thing with Larry Mendte.
-Previously, Mendte hosted The Larry Mendte Show on WABC (AM) in New York.
-As of August 21, 2023, Mendte was named News Director and morning news anchor at iHeart's 710 WOR Radio in New York City.
+Mendte also hosted The Larry Mendte Show on WABC (AM) in New York.
 He was heard on the Len Berman and Michael Riedel In-the-Morning Show.
 Until a few years ago, Mendte wrote and delivered nightly commentaries at WPIX in New York City that were aired at TV stations across the country.
 He continued writing and delivering the commentaries on Another Thing with Larry Mendte, which airs in the New York and Philadelphia TV markets.
 Mendte was the first male host of the American syndicated television show Access Hollywood.
 From 2003 to mid-2008, he was the lead anchor of the 6pm and 11pm newscasts for KYW-TV (Channel 3), the CBS O&O in Philadelphia.
 After nearly two decades in last place, Mendte led the station to compete with first place WPVI-TV (Channel 6).
 KYW lured Mendte away from WCAU-TV (Channel 10), where he had anchored the 4, 6 and 11 pm newscasts and led the station to win news ratings in some time slots for the first time in 30 years.